H0angDK/landingPage/README.md

 * Call-to-Action (CTA): Strategically placed CTAs prompt visitors to take specific actions, such as placing an online order, making a reservation, or subscribing to the bakery's newsletter.
 Clear and compelling CTAs entice visitors to engage further with the bakery.

 * Contact and Location Information: The landing page provides contact details and a map indicating the bakery's location.
 This makes it convenient for visitors to get in touch, find directions, or visit the physical store.

+## License
+This project is licensed under the MIT License.
+Feel free to modify and adapt it to your needs.